 However, if there are unused personal tax allowances available, as is often the case on retirement before State Pension age, taking capital withdrawals from your pension fund to utilise the allowance can be very sensible tax planning.

-In most situations, though, withdrawing a pension fund rather than using one of the other options is likely to represent poor tax planning over the longer term.
+In many situations, though, withdrawing a pension fund rather than using one of the other options can result in poor tax planning, so professional advice is important if considering that route.